 We are studying patients who are severely obese, or whose BMI is equal to or greater than 40kg/m^2 , and who have hypermethylation at the POMC gene.
 The purpose of studying these patients in this trial is to provide proof of concept that severely impaired, epigenetic POMC variant obesity patients will also demonstrate significant weight loss similar to, though possibly of less magnitude, as that seen in patients with POMC deficiency obesity or LepR deficiency obesity.
-We are enrolling this trial at sites in the United States and Europe, and reported initial, preliminary results in June 2018.
+We are enrolling this trial at sites in the United States and Europe, and expect to report the initial, preliminary results in the second quarter of 2018.